kevinwschreiner/FetchCodingExercise/README.md

 2. Open a new terminal window in VS Code.
 (Terminal > New Terminal)
 3. To install the program's dependencies, type `npm install` in the terminal window.
 4. To begin the service, type `npm run start:dev` in the terminal window.
-5. You should see `listening to port 3000` in the terminal shortly, meaning it's ready for requests on that port!
+5. You should see `listening to port 3000` in the terminal shortly, meaning it's ready for requests on that port.
 6. To end the service, Ctrl-C with the terminal focused will bring up the prompt to terminate.

 ## Add Transaction